 Your production of breast milk will stop by itself over time.
-Before this happens, you may have any of the following signs and symptoms:
+Before this happens, you may have any of the following:

-- Milk leakage: Your breasts may leak a medium to large amount of milk.
-Drops of milk may come from your breasts for weeks after your pregnancy.
+- Milk leakage may occur.
+Drops of milk may leak from your breasts for weeks after delivery.

-- Breast engorgement: Your breasts may feel hard to the touch.
-You may see swelling and feel pressure, discomfort, or pain for up to 10 days after your pregnancy ends.
+- Breast engorgement may also occur.
+Your breasts may feel hard to the touch.
+You may see swelling and feel pressure, discomfort, or pain for up to 10 days after delivery.
 Breast swelling can cause you to get a fever and have muscle aches.
 Although engorgement can be uncomfortable, it helps your body decrease breast milk production.

-Your primary healthcare provider may suggest any of the following:
+Your PHP may suggest any of the following:

-- Place ice packs on your breasts: This may decrease breast swelling and pain.
-Use an ice pack or put crushed ice in a bag and cover it with a towel.
-Move the ice packs every 10 minutes, or as directed.
+- Place ice packs on your breasts.
+This may decrease breast swelling and pain.
+Use an ice pack, or put crushed ice in a bag and cover it with a towel.
+Ask how often and how long you should use ice.

 - You have very painful breasts.